Timor

 Timor (Pulau Timor; Ilha de Timor; Illa Timór) is an island at the southern end of Maritime Southeast Asia, in the north of the Timor Sea.
-The island is divided between the sovereign states of Timor-Leste in the eastern part and Indonesia in the western part.
-The Indonesian part, known as West Timor, constitutes part of the province of East Nusa Tenggara.
-Within West Timor lies an exclave of Timor-Leste called Oecusse District.
-The island covers an area of 30777 km2.
 The name is a variant of timur, Malay for "east"; it is so called because it lies at the eastern end of the Lesser Sunda Islands.
 Mainland Australia is less than 500 km away, separated by the Timor Sea.
+The island covers an area of 30777 km2.

+With a population of over 3 million people, the island is divided between the sovereign states of Timor-Leste in the eastern part and Indonesia in the western part.
+The Indonesian part, known as West Timor, is inhabited by around 2 million people and constitutes part of the province of East Nusa Tenggara.
+Timor-Leste, previously under Indonesian occupation from 1975 to 1999, has a population of around 1.3 million.
+Within West Timor lies an exclave of Timor-Leste called Oecusse District.
+The island had previously been divided between the Dutch and Portuguese colonial empires.